winston0410/commented.nvim/README.md

 )
 ```

 **No default** is provided for the codetags binding.
-You can enable them like this or map them manually with `vim.api.nvim_set_keymap`
+You can enable them like this or map them manually with `vim.api.nvim_set_keymap`.
+The key in `codetags_keybindings` has to match the key in [`codetags` table](https://github.com/winston0410/commented.nvim/blob/4dc89a654ac8ba3d090568ebfac173f376f2397c/lua/commented/init.lua#L365):

 ```lua
 -- packer.nvim example